Ebook on ISIS

 Trying to convince defectors that life is normal

 ISIS uses social media to recruit, encourage attacks in the West, socialize Westerners and for terrorist financing.
-You can read more about that in our White Paper on the Twitter Terrorist.
 The Guide confirms that the social media campaign of ISIS is meant to “persuade.”
 So is the Guide.
 It tells prospective defectors that in ISIS controlled areas, when they walk the street, they will be “loved” and supported, and that the people of Syria will seek their counsel and advice because they are symbols of liberation, suggesting that even the most unaccomplished defector will be a superstar in Syria.

 Threats to West